 Who: Madonna Rehabilitation Hospital is recognized by the rehabilitation industry as one of the most innovative, comprehensive facilities in the nation for brain injury, spinal cord injury, stroke and pediatric rehabilitation programs.
-It is one of the largest independent rehabilitation hospitals in the country and admitted patients from 47 different states and every county in Nebraska the last five years.
+In the past five years, Madonna has admitted patients from 45 patients and every county in Nebraska.
 It has the support of trauma centers throughout the region.
 Madonna is advancing the field of rehabilitation through new research and technology developed by its Research Institute.

-How: To meet the vision for a world-class rehabilitation hospital in Omaha, Madonna is proposing an 110-bed, state-of-the-art facility with all levels of care under a single roof: long term care hospital, acute rehabilitation, pediatric rehabilitation and skilled nursing.
+How: To meet the vision for a world-class rehabilitation hospital in Omaha, Madonna is proposing a 110-bed, state-of-the-art facility with all levels of care under a single roof: long term care hospital, acute rehabilitation, pediatric rehabilitation.

-Where: Madonna Rehabilitation Hospital’s Omaha Campus will be located on 20.1 acres of land just west of Village Pointe on 175 Plaza and Burke Street.
+Where: Madonna Rehabilitation Hospital’s Omaha Campus will be located on 20.6acres of land just west of Village Pointe on 175 Plaza and Burke Streets.

-When: Madonna is in the early stages of planning and fundraising for the Omaha project.
+When: Madonna is in the early stages of fundraising for the Omaha project.
 As projections are met, the project will proceed with an anticipated opening date in the last half of 2016.

 What Does This Mean To Omaha

-The Omaha market will enjoy an economic impact of $104 million dollars during the construction phase of the 250,000 square foot hospital at a cost of $70 million and a total project cost of $93 million.
-Construction is estimated to take two years.
+The Omaha market will enjoy an economic impact of $122 million dollars during the two-year construction phase of the 260,000 square foot hospital at a cost of $70 million and a total project cost of $93 million.
 The project will create an estimated 450 jobs, 250 of which are construction jobs.

 This is an exciting and historic opportunity to enhance Omaha’s standing as a prestigious and preferred health care destination.